 ALL BIO MYSELF

-This year for Valentine’s Day we wanted to use our skills as an ad agency to help single people of the internet find love.
+For Valentine’s Day we wanted to use our skills as an ad agency to help single people of the internet find love.
 Essentially, your online dating bio is like a mini advertising pitch, and sadly, a huge number of people crash and burn within the first 100 characters.
 Pitching is part and parcel of what we do, so we created All Bio Myself, a pop-up creative agency dedicated solely to providing succinct and witty online dating bios.
 The idea is simple.
 We have set up a website called allbiomyself.com.
 People fill out a quick questionnaire to let us know a bit about themselves and we’ll send a swanky new bio in return.
 Love is a mystery, so we’re offering no guarantees of love, but we feel confident your prospective partners will go from 0 to swoon in less than 500 characters.

 GO HOME IRISH